June 13, 2020 (updated, May 2021):

 When he wasn’t striking out at an alarming rate, Danny Espinosa got hit by 73 pitches, by far the most of any National.
 That’s second all-time for the franchise to Ron Hunt, the quintessential batsman known for getting hit.

-Zim also is the leaders in sacrifice flies with 67 and in total bases with 3,039.
+Zim also is the leader in sacrifice flies with 67 and in total bases with 3,039.

 Determining the Nationals career leader in batting average, on-base percentage, slugging and other categories, requires setting subjective benchmarks for plate appearances.
 Let’s look for the leaders among players who spent at least two full seasons with the team and had a memorable impact, such as Michael Morse, Daniel Murphy and Adam Dunn.
 Those three each had at least 1,300 plate appearances.
 Setting the bar at 2,500 times up, for example, would eliminate Turner, Guzman, Nick Johnson and Wilson Ramos.
 So I’ll list some leaders at different levels and mention a few shorter-term contributors.

 Murphy, who signed with Washington when Brandon Phillips wouldn’t, was a hitting machine for his two and half seasons in D.C.
 In 342 games in 2016, ’17 and ’18, Murphy hit .329 with 54 homers and 226 RBIs.
 His .347 in ’16 nearly won the batting title and is the highest of any National who has qualified.
 Nobody who played for Montreal or Washington that long had a higher batting average with the team.
 Murphy’s .930 OPS (on-base plus slugging) is second only to Juan Soto’s .937 after Soto’s first 1,153 times to the plate over two seasons.
 I’m not judging Murphy’s personal beliefs or his lack of fielding aptitude, but the man could hit.